 If you have integrated Sporty with Xero, then draft invoices will be raised automatically for you in Xero whenever people pay you online, and each week you'll receive a bulk payout into your bank account relating to all transactions from the previous payment period.

 The payout will be 'net' meaning that the merchant fees will have automatically been deducted for you.
-For example, if there were 10 payments of $100 then ten invoices totaling $1,000 would appear in Xero and these transactions would result in a payout of $950 into your bank account (being 4.35% + GST = 5% fees deducted from the total value of transactions processed).
+For example, if there were ten payments of $100 then ten invoices totalling $1,000 would appear in Xero and these transactions would result in a payout of $950 into your bank account (being 4.35% + GST = 5% fees deducted from the total value of transactions processed).

 From then on, you'll simply credit the bulk receipt of funds from your weekly pay-out from Sport$Pay/SchoolPay to this clearing account, and debit the individual invoices from this same account to reconcile each one when you know its been paid.
 These debits and credits cancel each other out, with the exception of the processing fees.

 So when the pay-out amount appears on your bank reconciliation in Xero, code it to this clearing account (you can set up a bank rule to do this for you).
 For each invoice that you know was paid online, go to the invoice and use the 'Receive a payment' area at the bottom of the invoice in Xero to show the full amount as paid, coding it to the same clearing account.